raghav-rama/railway-ssh-bastion/README.md

 ## Why this is SSH-only

 Railway is a workable TCP jump host, not a full VPS replacement for WireGuard.
-This image intentionally does not install or configure WireGuard or UFW.
 The container only runs:

 - `sshd` on port `2222` for the public bastion entrypoint
 - `caddy` on a non-SSH HTTP port for Railway health checks

-The existing `wg0.conf` file in this directory is unused by this setup.

 ## Environment